VictorCFeng/Data-Center-Equality/README.md

 This repository contains the data, code, and derived results used to quantify how data-center load growth affects **wholesale electricity prices**, **transmission cost allocation**, and downstream **burden and distributional outcomes** across the United States.

+* Before publications, please reach admins for reusage data in this repo.
 ---

 ## Repository structure